Support for foster and kinship carers

 Some foster care agencies have:

-- reference groups to gain feedback from foster carers and give them the opportunity to discuss matters relating to their role as a foster carer
+- reference groups to gain feedback from foster carers as well as provide an opportunity to discuss matters relating to their role as a foster carer

 - support groups that offer training opportunities, speakers, morning teas - and the chance to meet other foster carers.